ThibaultJanBeyer/cheatsheets/theory/identifying-security-vulnerabilities.md

 ### 10. Handle all errors and exceptions

-- Use displayed errors should not leak sensitive data
+- User displayed errors should not leak sensitive data
 - Log enough information to be able to debug

 ## OWASP Top 10 Application security risk